HippoCampusRobotics/fav_docs/installation/install_ros.rst

    ros2 run turtlesim turtlesim_node

 A window appears?
 Lucky you!
-If not try to figure out what went wrong or ask your favorite research associate for help.
+If no window appears, try to figure out what went wrong or ask your favorite research associate for help.

 You can stop the program with :kbd:`Ctrl` + :kbd:`C`.